philr/putty-key/README.md

 ## Compatibility ##

-PuTTY::Key is compatible with Ruby MRI 2.1.0+ and Rubinius 2.5.4+.
+PuTTY::Key is compatible with Ruby MRI 2.1.0+ and Rubinius 2.5.4+ (provided the OpenSSL standard library is available).

 JRuby will be supported (DSA/DSS and RSA keys only) once jruby-openssl pull requests [#82](https://github.com/jruby/jruby-openssl/pull/82) and